THE KEY DISCOVERIES of Felicitas D. Goodman

 What led Goodman to these ground-breaking insights?

-As a linguist who spoke and wrote eight languages, Goodman joined a groundbreaking study when her mentor, cultural anthropologist Erika Bourguignon, hired her to translate hundreds of ethnographies collected in a National Institute of Mental Health survey of indigenous cultures worldwide.
-The conclusion — that over 95% of cultures held visionary practices as sacred, healthy, and central to the ‘glue’ that held them together — helped legitimize consciousness raising studies in the 1960’s.
+As a linguist who spoke and wrote eight languages, Goodman joined a groundbreaking study when her mentor, cultural anthropologist Erika Bourguignon, hired her to translate a number of the ethnographies collected in a National Institute of Mental Health survey of indigenous cultures worldwide.
+The study’s conclusion — that over 95% of cultures held visionary practices as sacred, healthy, and central to the ‘glue’ that held them together — helped legitimize consciousness raising studies in the 1960’s.
 As Goodman was translating, she compiled a list of what all these practices had in common for her own research.
 By stripping away cultural overlay, a series of simple, essential and familiar steps emerged: Set aside a sacred space.
 Expect good results.
 Prepare oneself.
 Call the spirits with an offering, for when calling on the participation of a higher order, we show a measure of respect and reciprocity.
 A fast, rhythmic, monotone beat, provided by singing, chanting, drum, or rattle, is the ‘sonic driving’ that activates the shift across the threshold in non-ordinary reality.
 When that ceases, the body naturally returns to our ordinary waking state.
 With a gesture of thanks, the ritual has concluded.

 Goodman’s hunch, that entering into visionary states is based not upon a belief system, but a physiological shift, took another leap forward with a colleague’s report that sitting in a yoga pose for five minutes resulted in measurable physiological shifts.
 This was her Aha Moment: holding a specific posture can affect the physiology?
 As her speciality was the earliest indigenous and hunter-gather societies, she went looking for the postures that were meaningful to those cultures, as recorded in those ancient artifacts.
 Clues in the artwork, such as “that unmistakable look of the inward gaze” became readily apparent in her search for sitting and standing postures that she decoded as “ritual instruction” — a total of 60 postures, found again and again in cultures widely separated through geography and era.
 By this time she was teaching anthropology at Denison University in Ohio, and her students were demanding, “you say that there is a way to achieve visionary states without drugs? let us try!”